-A California radio station is battling coronavirus misinformation among indigenous farmworkers
+Radio hosts were among the first who could explain Covid to indigenous Mexican farmworkers in US

 "It would be ideal that everyone learns English but the reality is that there's people that would never learn English and there's people who have just arrived to this country," López said.
 "All of them deserve to have vital information in their native language, it's a basic human right."

-Farmworkers are at hightened risk of Covid-19, advocates say
+Farmworkers are at heightened risk of Covid-19, advocates say

 Many of Radio Indígena's listeners are Latinos and farmworkers, two groups that have been disproportionately impacted by coronavirus outbreaks in multiple states.